diskoverdata/diskover-docs/source_files/user_media_edition_imf_package_validator_plugin.md

 There are 3 ways to launch the **validate IMF package** file action:

+>🔆 &nbsp;Note that this action is only available for directory items and will not work if you're trying to launch using a file.

 1. If you want to validate a single package, use the file action button in line with that package in the results pane.

 ![Image: Launch Validate IMF Package from the Results Pane](images/image_file_action_imf_validator_launch_single_package.png)